Targale Windpark

 A cleaner future TArgale Courtesy of Vestas Wind Systems A/S wind park

-In spring 2021, construction of the largest wind park in Latvia has started.
-The Tārgale Wind Park will generate 155 GWh of electricity per year, enough to power more than 50 000 households.
+On September 15, 2022, the largest wind park in Latvia was inaugurated.
+The Tārgale Wind Park generates about 155 GWh of electricity annually, enough to power more than 50 000 households.

 • Number of turbines: 14